 Status of Firefighting Foam Cases

-As of May 2023, the number of firefighting foam claims pending under MDL.
-2873 had reached 4,494.
+As of September 2023, the number of firefighting foam claims pending under MDL.
+2873 had reached 5,938.
 The first bellwether trial, the City of Stuart v.
-3M Co., et al., is underway.
+3M Co., et al., began in early June 2023.
 The City of Stuart, located on the southeastern coast of Florida, is suing 3M, DuPont, Tyco, and more for reportedly contaminating its water supply.

 The first phase of firefighting foam bellwether trials involves water supply contamination allegations, but the second phase will focus on personal injury claims.
 These cases deal with plaintiffs who blame polluted water, rather than direct exposure to AFFF, for their injuries.